Quad9DNS/GlobeOfWonder/README.md

 There are values that can be added to the URL for auto-connection and first-view behaviors: websocketUsername (string of username), websocketPassword (string of password, unencrypted), and autoconnect (true/false), startupZoom (how far to zoom the map) and startupLat/startupLon.

 The "explosion" event type has 20km randomization of placement, in order to effectively show activity in areas which have many events that happen with the same lat/lon coordinates.

-There is a slight randomized delay built in to events being placed on the map to "smooth" events across time.
-This was due to websocket buffers emptying quickly, which caused bursty behaviors and unpleasing rendering.
-This probably should be made into an optional smoothing mechanism but is currently hard-coded.

 Events with 0,0 as lat/lon are not shown.